lum-network/nodejs-datastore-cache/docs/README.md

 -   @PersistStruct: For nested entities / class such as GeoPt
 -   @Persist: For native types

-Failing to enforce a global @Exclude() for each an Entity will not trigger any particular issue until you try to serialize the Entity using `classToPlain` directly.
+Failing to enforce a global @Exclude() for each an Entity will not trigger any particular issue until you try to serialize the Entity using `instanceToPlain` directly.
 So better do it all the time just to be sure.

 ```typescript